-- 4. As set out in the guidance (Annex A) there are no substantive changes to the CCF for AY 2022-23. - 5.
+- 4. As set out in the guidance (Annex A) there are no substantive policy changes to CCF for AY 2023-24. - 5.
 However, as with other student support policies, the rules on student eligibility on the basis of residency have changed.
-In October 2021 and April 2022, SFC circulated updates to the FE Residency Guidance, covering changes arising from the UK's Exit from the European Union and the Ukrainian conflict.
-The Scottish Government wrote to college principals on 8 March 2022 to outline further planned changes to legislation that will take effect from AY 2022-23.
-The fully updated Residency Guidance will be published later in the summer.

-- 6. Colleges will also note that a key COVID-related flexibility announced last year remains in place for AY 2022-23.
-This allows colleges to use unspent CCF to supplement both their FE and HE Discretionary Funds. - 7.
-Details are set out in the guidance (Annex A).
+In February 2023 SFC circulated planned updates to the FE Residency Guide for AY 2023-24, covering changes to evacuated or assisted British nationals from Afghanistan and UK nationals who have fled Ukraine as a result of the Russian invasion.
+The Residency Guide for AY 2023-24 is available on SFC's information for colleges. - 6.
+We have removed the COVID-related flexibility that was temporarily in place for AYs 2021-22 and 2022-23 that allowed colleges to use unspent CCF to supplement their HE Discretionary funds (see paragraph 23).